Skip to content

 {agentService}.{namespace}.svc.cluster.local

-• (Optional) Change default listener hostnames
+• (Optional) Change the default listener hostnames

-By default Kubernetes Gateway has 2 listeners
+By default, the Kubernetes Gateway has 2 listeners:

 • System APIs Listener - api.am.wso2.com